softwaredownload/openwrt-fanqiang/README.md

 ----

-Thanks to [Best Software Download](https://software-download.name) for hosting the firmware
+Thanks to [Video Converter Software Download](https://software-download.name) for hosting the firmware